johntsinger/da-python-p10/README.md

 Run the server :

     python manage.py runserver

+or using poetry :

+    poetry run python manage.py runserver

 By default the port is 8000, but you can change it, e.g. to use port 8001 instead you can do :